-We invite you to watch PUSHOUT and then stay with us for an interactive conversation about the film with the films director, writer and executive producer, Jacoba Atlas; executive producer, Denise Pines; and director of policy, advocacy and outreach with From Prison Cells to PhD, Kimberly Haven.
+After watching PUSHOUT, we held an interactive conversation with the film’s director, writer and executive producer, Jacoba Atlas; executive producer, Denise Pines; and director of policy, advocacy and outreach with From Prison Cells to PhD, Kimberly Haven.
 MPT's own correspondent, Karen Gibbs, will moderate the discussion.

 Shaw University started in December 1865 with a bible class for newly freed slaves in Raleigh, NC.
 Fighting vicious prejudice in the aftermath of the Civil War and the Jim Crow South, Shaw rose to become a coeducational college, later begot a medical school, a law school, and a divinity school.
 Join us to watch Shaw Rising and engage in a conversation around the role, future, and importance of historically black colleges and universities (HBCUs).
 We'll be joined by Shaw University President Dr. Paulette Dillard and MPT Senior Vice President and Chief Content Officer Travis Mitchell for an interactive discussion.

 Backs Against The Wall: The Howard Thurman Story